 Whether you’re a first-time homebuyer or you’ve been through it before, knowing which red flags to look for will help.
 Here are some of the top red flags you should always look for when buying a new home in Northern Virginia.

-A massive red flag for home buyers, foundation issues should send you walking away, in most cases.
+A massive red flag for those planning on buying a home in Virginia, foundation issues should send you walking away, in most cases.
 When the foundation has issues it’s very expensive to correct the problem.